NAS Synology Rack Station RS820RP+ / RS820+ RAID Arrays: Data Recovery Following Natural Component Wear and Tear

 By combining user quotas and permissions, you can create a secure and controlled environment on your NAS device, minimizing the risk of accidental data loss.

-Although NAS Rack Station RS820RP+ / RS820+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Rack Station RS820RP+ / RS820+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view